microsoft/CSS-Exchange/docs/Diagnostics/HealthChecker/RebootPending.md

       - Delete the key

 NOTE: With `Component Based Servicing\RebootPending` you need to do the same for `Component Based Servicing\PackagesPending` prior to `RebootPending`

+NOTE: Follow the steps in this section carefully.
+Serious problems might occur if you modify the registry incorrectly.
+Before you modify it, [back up the registry for restoration](https://support.microsoft.com/en-us/topic/how-to-back-up-and-restore-the-registry-in-windows-855140ad-e318-2a13-2829-d428a2ab0692) in case problems occur.